 Once Dr Wolfe has lifted the flap, the Wavelight EX500 excimer laser will precisely reshape the cornea by applying a customised, computer-generated pattern to permanently reshape your cornea.
 The laser time is usually between 5 and 15 seconds per eye, depending on the degree of correction required.

-Your eyes will examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
+Your eyes will be examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
 You will need to arrange for someone to drive you home.

-What to expect after LASIK eye surgery?
+What to expect after LASIK eye surgery

 You will need someone to drive you home from your LASIK procedure and we recommend that you plan to relax for the rest of the day.
 Your eyes will often feel watery, slightly irritated and gritty for a few hours after LASIK so don’t make any plans for the evening of your surgery.
 You may wish to have a sleep or simply keep your eyes closed.